 Comparative fault allows a claimant to recover damages based on that person’s percentage of fault for the accident.
 For instance, if a driver is seeking compensation for $10,000, but they were 20 percent at fault for causing the accident, they will only receive $8,000.

 We can help you fight allegations of shared fault if you believe you did not contribute to the accident.
-Without an attorney, you may have to pay more out-of-pocket costs for your damages.
+You may have to pay more out-of-pocket costs for your damages without an attorney.

 Recovering Damages in a Left-Turn Accident Case